-(1) Pre-hearing Conference:

-A pre-hearing conference may be held to consider any matter that may expedite the contested case hearing or otherwise facilitate the hearing process.

-(A) Matters Considered:

-Matters that may be considered at a pre-hearing conference include, but are not limited to:

-- (a) the designation of parties; - (b) the formulation and simplification of issues; - (c) the necessity or desirability of amending applications or other pleadings; - (d) the possibility of making admissions or stipulations; - (e) the scheduling of discovery; - (f) the identification of and specification of the number of witnesses; - (g) the filing and exchange of prepared testimony and exhibits; and - (h) the procedure at the hearing. - (B) Notice:

-A pre-hearing conference may be held at a date, time, and place stated in a separate notice, and may be continued from time to time and place to place, at the discretion of the board or hearing examiner.
+- (a) Pre-hearing Conference.
+A pre-hearing conference may be held to consider any matter that may expedite the contested case hearing or otherwise facilitate the hearing process. - (1) Matters Considered.
+Matters that may be considered at a pre-hearing conference include, but are not limited to: - (A) the designation of parties; - (B) the formulation and simplification of issues; - (C) the necessity or desirability of amending applications or other pleadings; - (D) the possibility of making admissions or stipulations; - (E) the scheduling of discovery; - (F) the identification of and specification of the number of witnesses; - (G) the filing and exchange of prepared testimony and exhibits; and - (H) the procedure at the hearing. - (2) Notice.
+A pre-hearing conference may be held at a date, time, and place stated in a separate notice, and may be continued from time to time and place to place, at the discretion of the Board or Hearing Examiner.